 2- Antidepressants: For reducing menopausal hot flashes there are several antidepressants related to SSRIs class of drugs.
 These antidepressants are useful for women who cannot take estrogen for health reasons or women who require antidepressant for mood disorders.

-3- Vaginal estrogen: Estrogen can be used directly to the vagina by using ring, cream or tablet for relieving from vaginal dryness.
+3- Vaginal estrogen: Estrogen can be used directly to the vagina by using a ring, cream or tablet for relieving from vaginal dryness.
 A small amount of estrogen is released in this treatment and is absorbed by the vaginal tissue.

 4- Gabapentin: It helps in reducing the hot flashes and is used for treating the seizures.
-This is useful those women who cannot use estrogen therapy due to migraines and health troubles.
+This is useful for those women who cannot use estrogen therapy due to migraines and health troubles.

 Stay positive mentally and physically once you enter this new phase of life.
 Perimenopause should not be taken as a negative phase of life.
 Take this stage as a time to consider what changes we can make to look ourselves better.
 So, the sooner you accept you are perimenopausal, the better it will be.